ViBOT-Erasmus/B31XI-SI-Features-Normalisation/README.md

 Enter the following command in a terminal `ipython notebook`.

 This command should run the server locally via your default web browser and you will be able to play with the notebook.

+If you are just curious to see what the ipython notebook look like, you can view it [there]().

 Enjoy!!!